Cheap Thrills in Vegas

 experience.
 On a price-to-entertainment ratio, this is one of

-the chairs are just outside the buffets, and at the Stratosphere
+Palace the chairs are just outside the buffets, and at the

 between Tropicana and Flamingo, but also Fremont Street downtown

-costume, who hope you'll take your picture with them for a $1 to $2
+hope you'll take your picture with them for a $1 to $2 tip.
+As

-Sexy Cops, Sponge Bob, Spiderman, Pikachu, a fat guy in women's
+Bob, Spiderman, Pikachu, a fat guy in women's lingerie, a

-the standard tip.
-The beggars are usually anything but
+standard tip.
+The beggars are usually anything but amusing,

 but sometimes they'll come up with a good sign which is worth a

-to me to get a picture of.
-Yesterday I got one which said,
+dollar to me to get a picture of.
+Yesterday I got one which

-"Ninjas killed my father.
-Need $ for kung-fu lessons."
+said, "Ninjas killed my father.
+Need $ for kung-fu

-course I had to break it to him that ninjas are Japanese and Kung-Fu
+lessons."
+Of course I had to break it to him that ninjas are

 Many of the performers don't actually live here, they just come in to do a little work and then go back home.
 Others do live here, but don't do their gig for very long.
 So what I'm getting at is that you never know who you're gonna see -- it's a constantly changing cast of characters -- literally.